johancodes/heart-disease/README.md

-# heart-disease
+# heart-disease-ml-model
-Machine learning model (TF) to predict if heart disease is present.
+Machine learning model to predict if heart disease is present.
+Created with TensorFlow and Python libraries.
+Dataset sourced from Kaggle.